aws-samples/sample-nih-genai-assistant/README.md

 1. Start by searching on PAR-23-025 and follow the screenshots below to generate a grant template
 2. **Note**: Generation can take up to 10 minutes
-3. Once it is complete, click the Template Download link and review the generated grant
+3. Once it is complete, Select the Template Download link and review the generated grant

    > **IMPORTANT**: The presigned URL link will only last 15 minutes